Bloody Sunday (1972): Shankill shootings

-Several months after Bloody Sunday, 1 Para—again under Lt Col Wilford's command—were involved in another controversial shooting incident.
+Several months after Bloody Sunday, 1 Para – again under Lt Col Wilford's command – were involved in another controversial shooting incident.
 On 7 September, paratroopers raided the headquarters of the Ulster Defence Association (UDA) and houses in the Shankill area of Belfast.
+The paratroopers fired both rubber and live rounds.
+It was claimed that they used small-calibre, private owned weapons to avoid accountability by their superiors.

-Two Protestant civilians were shot dead and others wounded by the paratroopers, who claimed they were returning fire at loyalist gunmen.
-This sparked angry demonstrations by local Protestants, and the UDA declared: "Never has Ulster witnessed such licensed sadists and such blatant liars as the 1st Paras.
+Two Protestant civilians were shot dead, and others wounded, by the paratroopers, who claimed they were returning fire at loyalist gunmen.
+This sparked angry demonstrations by local Protestants, with the UDA declaring: "Never has Ulster witnessed such licensed sadists and such blatant liars as the 1st Paras.
 These gun-happy louts must be removed from the streets".
 A unit of the British Army's Ulster Defence Regiment refused to carry out duties until 1 Para was withdrawn from the Shankill.

-At the end of 1972, Wilford, who was directly in charge of the soldiers involved in Bloody Sunday and Shankill, was appointed an Officer of the Order of the British Empire (OBE).
+At the end of 1972, Wilford – who was directly in charge of the soldiers involved in Bloody Sunday and in the Shankill incident – was appointed an Officer of the Order of the British Empire (OBE).